FawazBinSaleem/Assignment2/readme.md

   python -m pip install "pelican[markdown]"
   ```

-* Git is needed in order to store the website for version control and host it via GitHub Pages, to check if Git is installed, run:
+* Git is needed in order to store the website for version control and host it via GitHub Pages, to check if Git is installed:
     ```
     git --version
     ```
-    * If it throws an error, download it from git-scm.com.
+    * If it throws an error, download it from git-scm.com

  * Create an account on [GitHub](https://github.com).
  * Create a repository on GitHub.
 This is where the files are stored and also where the site will be hosted via GitHub Pages.